Oscool1995/Walmart-Data-Sales/README.md

 Possible extensions to this project:
 - Integration with a dashboard tool (e.g., Power BI or Tableau) for interactive visualization.
-- Additional data sources to enhance analysis depth.
-- Automation of the data pipeline for real-time data ingestion and analysis.

----

-## License

-This project is licensed under the MIT License.

 ---